kenait1224/Kouku-Saton-Bingo-Desktop/README.md

 In addition to the basic features, some additional functions have been adjusted and added to enhance the user experience:

+<h3 align="left">【2024-09-26】 </h4>

+* __Modified the minimum window size__
+* __Add new software installation tool__

+<h3 align="left">【2024-09-12】 </h4>

-* __Adjust the settings interface position to make it easier for users to personalize their settings__
+* Adjust the settings interface position to make it easier for users to personalize their settings
-* __Added window position memory function: the software will now remember the last used position when closed__
+* Added window position memory function: the software will now remember the last used position when closed
-* __Added numbering hint feature: can be turned on or off based on personal preference, and the setting will be saved__
+* Added numbering hint feature: can be turned on or off based on personal preference, and the setting will be saved

 The contents of each feature are shown in the image below.